brainflow-dev/brainflow/docs/BuildBrainFlow.rst

         python -m pip install cmake==3.13.3
         # you may need to change line endings using dos2unix or text editor for file below
+        # need to run this file from project dir
         bash ./tools/build_linux.sh

 MacOS